By April IAF to have 21 Rafale Fighter Jets

 New Delhi, Oct 28: Come April 2021, the Golden Arrows squadron will be complete with 18 Rafale fighter jets.

-The Indian Air Force will get its second batch of three to four Rafale fighter jets in the first week of November.
+The Indian Air Force (IAF) will get its second batch of three to four Rafale fighter jets in the first week of November.
 This will further bolster the Air Force amidst the tensions with China.

 By April 2021, 16 omni role Rafale jets will be inducted into the Golden Arrows Squadron.